bergie/bergie.github.com/_posts/2012-08-30-why-nodejs.md

 Folklore has it that JavaScript creator Brendan Eich had something like Lisp in mind.
 But then corporate politics kicked in, and Netscape's then-partner Sun Microsystems mandated the syntax we now know.
 Netscape's LiveScript became JavaScript in order to build hype for the up-and-coming Java ecosystem.

 Because of this the JavaScript syntax may not be the best way to write something for JavaScript the environment.

+Enter CoffeeScript.

+CoffeeScript is a new programming language inspired by Ruby and Erlang and designed by Jeremy Ashkenas ground-up for the JavaScript environment.

 ## Backgrounds